kaushalnagrecha/f1_win_predictor/README.md

 > “How can qualifying performance help predict race pace?”

-This app investigates that relationship by analyzing data across multiple seasons (since 2018), learning from it, and then applying the insights to **real-time qualifying data** to predict fastest lap performance for a new race.
+This app investigates that relationship by analyzing data from previous season, learning from it, and then applying the insights to **real-time qualifying data** to predict fastest lap performance for a new race.

 ---